-Though a diagnosis of breast cancer--any cancer — is shocking, you’ll find that you’re not allowed to remain immobilized by that shock for very long.
-The clock has started ticking" your cancer needs to be treated.
-And although breast cancer is one of the slower-growing types--that tumor may have been growing for as long as eight years before it became detectable--you still won't want to wait too long before hopping onto the treatment train.
+Though a diagnosis of breast cancer — any cancer — is shocking, you’ll find that you’re not allowed to remain immobilized by that shock for very long.
+The clock has started ticking; your cancer needs to be treated.

 Sometimes your particular cancer is straightforward enough that treatment is clear: the tumor is too big for a lumpectomy, so you have a mastectomy.
 Or you’ve got a very small DCIS, and your doctor thinks that a lumpectomy should do the trick for you.

 But other cancers are more involved: a small tumor in a tough place to reach, a couple of identified tumors, the possibility of lymph node involvement.
 Thus, one of the first decisions you may be asked to make is, lumpectomy or mastectomy?

 Wait a minute: what do you mean, ME make a decision?
 Won’t my doctor tell me what to do?

 Surprisingly, no. We’re used to going to the doctor with a sore throat, a skin rash, or a sprained ankle and being offered a solution: take this medicine, rub on this cream, wear this splint.

 But here you are, facing a life-or-death decision, and the doc will give you options, then back off and wait for you to choose.
 And boy, isn’t that a scary prospect.
 What if I make the wrong choice?
 What if I have a lumpectomy, and it comes back?
 What if I have a mastectomy, and it never would have come back?
 What should I do?

 Take your time